Tsffish/DamagePenalty/README.md

-# DamagePenalty
+# Introduction

-Make a player suffer increasing damage.
+This is a Minecraft plugin, Make a player suffer increasing damage.
+The function is to limit the player's health recovery and defense measures when reaching a certain threshold, preventing situations where unlimited health regeneration leads to a draw You can download the latest version [here](https://www.spigotmc.org/resources/damage-penalty.115162/)

 ## Functions:
 - Set Multipliers to +0.005 upon damage
 - Set Multipliers to -0.001 upon per second
 - Set Multipliers to 5% upon death
+-

 ## Installation:
 - 1.Stop your server